hipay/hipay-docs/hipay-enterprise-sdk-php/5-Usage.md

 $transaction = $gatewayClient->requestNewOrder($orderRequest);
 ```

-At the return of the API the transaction can have several different state.
+At the return of the API, the transaction can have one of the following status:
 - completed
 - pending
 - declined
 - error

-You must therefore perform a different treatment according to each status, and redirected the consumer on a corresponding page of your website.
+You must therefore perform a different treatment according to each status, and redirect the customer to the corresponding page of your website.

 ```php
     $forwardUrl = $transaction->getForwardUrl();